5 lessons accommodation owners can learn from big chain hotels

 Acknowledge and reward returning guests.
 It’s as easy as greeting them by name, and acknowledging that they’ve stayed with you before.
 You don’t need a loyalty scheme to thank guests for staying with you a second or third time.
 You can easily do this through some food items as a reward for choosing you.
 A small packet of chocolates or some local treats can easily help a returning guest feel valued.
 Another option to that is a handwritten card, simply saying “Welcome back, we are so pleased to have you stay with us again!”

-While you may be a small, boutique, or independent accommodation, you can easily implement the above tips.
-Provide that personalised service, and delight returning guests!
+While you may be a small, boutique, or independent accommodation provider, you can easily implement the above tips.
+Preno can help you provide that personalised service, and delight returning guests!